 Tara – “We all come from different backgrounds and have so many different views on life, but we all share a passion for normalizing breastfeeding.
 The bond and support we have for each other makes our journey through motherhood all the more special.”

 This story was submitted to Love What Matters by Tara Corres of North Carolina, on behalf of all the mothers who participated for World Breastfeeding Week.
-Do you have a similar experience?
-We’d like to hear your important journey.
-Submit your own story here.
-Be sure to subscribe to our free email newsletter, Living Better—your ultimate guide for actionable insights, evidence backed advice, and captivating personal stories, propelling you forward to living a more fulfilling life.
+Subscribe to our free email newsletter, Living Better—your ultimate guide for actionable insights, evidence backed advice, and captivating personal stories, propelling you forward to living a more fulfilling life.

 Do you know someone who could benefit from this story?
 SHARE this story on Facebook with your friends and family.